True Crime: Streets of LA: Plot

-At the precinct, Sergeant George (Christopher Walken), an elderly desk sergeant, tells Velasco about Kang's background; his father, Henry Wilson, was involved in a drug trafficking scandal in the 1970s, during which he disappeared.
-Internal Affairs believed Wilson skipped town, but George never believed it.
-Meanwhile, Kang tails Chong and sees him bringing large amounts of money into a building owned by Cyprus Holdings, a company linked to the Russian mafia.
-Kang follows Chong to a spa, where he observes him meeting a Russian named "Rocky" (Gary Oldman).
-Rocky complains Chong is not laundering the money from Chinatown quickly enough.
-Chong tells Rocky that Ancient Wu is unhappy, but Rocky is unconcerned, telling Chong, "the General is in town looking for his money.
-That's bad news for all of us."
-Kang confronts them, killing Chong, but Rocky escapes.
+While at the precinct, Rosie learns from Sergeant George (Christopher Walken) about Kang's background: his father, Henry Wilson, was involved in a drug trafficking scandal in the 1970's when he suddenly disappeared; Internal Affairs deduced Wilson fled the city, but George never believed it, believing Henry was to much of a straight cop to suddenly go rogue.
+Meanwhile, Nick tails Chong and sees him bringing large amounts of money into a building owned by Cyprus Holdings, a company linked to the Russian mafia.
+Nick then follows Chong to a spa, where he observes him meeting a Russian named "Rocky" (Gary Oldman).
+Rocky complains Chong is not laundering the money from Chinatown quickly enough; Chong tells Rocky Ancient Wu is unhappy with the whole affair, but Rocky is unconcerned, warning Chong that "The General" is in town looking for the money.
+Chong retorts that The General is only Rocky's problem, and warns the police are all over them.
+Nick takes the opportunity to reveal himself and confront them: Rocky escapes, but Nick neutralizes Chong.